-About 6 weeks ago I was listening to the radio when I heard a news story that mentioned a study into the amount of water we should drink every day.
-The conclusion in the report was that we don’t need to drink 6 to 8 glasses of water a day, that it could in fact be dangerous, and that this was just a marketing ploy by one of the mineral water companies that had become part of our accepted beliefs.
+About 6 weeks ago, I heard a news story that mentioned a study into the amount of water we should drink every day.
+The conclusion was that we don’t need to drink 6 to 8 glasses of water a day.
+It went so far as to say this could in fact be dangerous, and that this was a marketing ploy by one of the mineral water companies that had become part of our accepted beliefs.

-While I was prepared to believe that the exact amount – 6 to 8 glasses – was indeed part of some marketing campaign once upon a time (just as having 5-a-day for veges and fruits was never based on scientific fact), it has its benefits and so I went in search of the original study to see whether the media had simply twisted the results to make better and more controversial news stories.
+I was prepared to believe that the exact amount – 6 to 8 glasses – was indeed part of some marketing campaign once upon a time.
+In the same way, having your 5-a-day (fruit and veg) was never based on scientific fact.
+However, drinking water has its benefits and so I went in search of the original study.
+I wanted to see whether the media had twisted the results to make better and more controversial news stories.

 Why Am I Annoyed By This?

-I’m not a medical expert and I’m not going to get into a discussion about exact amounts of water consumption or whether this is all a ploy by the mineral water companies to sell more bottled water.
-I simply felt that it was an irresponsible thing to write, as the media did exactly as could be expected and suggested that you don’t need to drink water regularly every day!
+I’m not a medical expert and I’m not going to get into a discussion about exact amounts of water consumption or the reasons behind certain marketing campaigns; I simply felt that it was an irresponsible thing to write.
+The media did exactly as expected and reported that you don’t need to drink water regularly every day.

-I know too many people who will jump on a story like this and use it to justify why they don’t drink much liquid during the day, or why they choose to drink sugary soft drinks, juices and caffeine drinks instead of water.
+I know too many people who will jump on a story like this and use it to justify why they don’t drink much liquid during the day.
+Further, it will become an excuse for choosing sugary soft drinks, juices and caffeine over water.

-The truth is that, whether you have PCOS or not, keeping your body properly hydrated is important, and plain water should be the preferred method for doing this.
-It’s also very hard to over hydrate your body unless you choose to drink liters of water all in the space of a couple of minutes.
+The truth is that, whether you have PCOS or not, keeping your body properly hydrated is important.
+Plain, unadulterated water should be the preferred method for doing this.
+And it’s very hard to over hydrate your body unless you drink liters of water in the space of a couple of minutes.

 Reasons Why Drinking Water is Good for You